twilio-labs/serverless-toolkit/packages/serverless-api/README.md

 Deploys a set of functions, assets, variables and dependencies specified in deployConfig.
 Functions & assets can either be paths to the local filesystem or Buffer instances allowing you to dynamically upload even without a file system.

 Unless a deployConfig. serviceSid is specified, it will try to create one.
-If a service with the name deployConfig.projectName already exists, it will throw an error.
+If a service with the name deployConfig.serviceName already exists, it will throw an error.
 You can make it use the existing service by setting overrideExistingService to true.

 Updates to the deployment will be emitted as events to status-update.

 [More in the Docs](https://serverless-api.twilio-labs.com/classes/_twilio_labs_serverless_api.twilioserverlessapiclient.html#deployproject)